wndhydrnt/saturn-bot/docs/reference/commands/schedule.md

 provided by --server-url.
 It blocks until the run has finished and reports its result.

-If blocking isn't desired, pass --wait 0.
+If blocking isn't desired, pass --wait=0.

 Examples: